 The shift in conceptualisation, from "me" to "us" can be really difficult for many young people.
 Accepting a baby/child's limitations and focussing on what the child needs rather than what the parent needs is for some really difficult.
 Having a baby will affect all aspects of their lives - from relationships with their family and peers, to accessing recreation/education options and mobility.
 Some new parents can have feelings of resentment and frustration about the impact on their lives, but these feelings can resolve once options are explored and new ones present themselves.
 Babies and children should not totally change the parent's life, but aspects will need adjustment.
 Discussing with the young person different ways they can still access recreation/training, see friends' etc. can help prepare them for the inevitable changes, rather than overwhelming them.
-For their own mental health and wellbeing, it is really important for the parent".
+For their own mental health and wellbeing, it is really important for the parents to still have their own pursuits, so they can remain a "person" rather than just a "parent".
 This will usually require organisation with supports (such as parents, friends, childcare) to help the young parent with regular babysitting or other help.